 How to Upload Video to Pinterest

 Many of you have been asking how to get the native video player for Pinterest.
-Up until recently, you could only get access if you ran a video ad.
-Things have changed!
-Now you can upload video to Pinterest organically and get the player!
+Here’s a step-by-step tutorial for how to upload video to Pinterest.

 You will need a Pinterest business account, so make sure you’ve converted as regular user accounts will not have this option.
 In addition, previously they said, “only advertisers with a valid billing profile can upload a video on ads.pinterest.com or pinterest.com”.
 We have heard reports that this is not the case for all accounts, however, if you’re having trouble it may be worth adding a valid credit card to your Promoted Pins dashboard just to check all the boxes.
 Note: You don’t have to do a Promoted Pin, it’s just something to trigger having the option.

 - File type: .mp4, .mov or .m4v